This Website is not fully compatible with Internet Explorer.

 A systematic methodology for finite element model debugging

 This 3-session, live online course explains what you need to know to debug linear and nonlinear implicit finite element models efficiently and systematically.
-By attending, you will learn to interpret the most frequent issues you can encounter when developing finite element models for static analysis and understand the error messages.
+By attending, you will learn to interpret issues most frequently encountered when developing finite element models for static analysis and understand the associated error messages.

 You will explore the range of debugging tools offered by finite element software and learn how to best use them to find a solution.
 Many error messages are self-explanatory, but the most concerning issues with your model can lead to error messages that are much less clear and difficult to correct.
 The relation between the message and its cause is not always obvious and requires significant effort to be addressed.